the-paid-actor/dcs-dtc/README.md

 - Enables you to share and receive settings from other people using this mod, either by file or clipboard
 - Allows capturing a waypoint coordinate using the F10 view in DCS, or a "markpoint" by flying over a point in the map.

+## Requirements

+This application is written using .NET Framework 4.7.2.
+You may want to download the latest version from the Microsoft website.

 ## Installation

 - Grab the zip file from the Releases tab on Github.